Getting Your Financial Ducks In A Row Rotating Header Image

 There is one school of thought that says you should take the additional funds from the taxable account, because at today’s capital gains rates you will save a bundle in taxes.

-The capital gains on your appreciated stock will at most be taxed at 15% (through the end of 2010) or 20% under present law (beginning in 2011).
-When you compare this tax rate to the ordinary income tax rates, which top out at 36% for 2010 and will rise to at least 39.6% in 2011, this is a bargain.
-This also assumes that you’ve held the stock for at least 12 months, otherwise your gains would be taxed at your ordinary income tax rate.
+The capital gains on your appreciated stock will at most be taxed at 20% under present law.
+But quite likely your rate will be less at 15%, and could possibly even be zero.
+When you compare this tax rate to the ordinary income tax rates, which top out at 37% for 2023 (same as last year), this is a bargain.
+This also assumes that you’ve held the stock for at least 12 months, otherwise your gains would be taxed at your marginal ordinary income tax rate.

 It’s a no-brainer, you should always take this extra money from the taxable account, right?
 No, not always…